Recorded on: 23 September, 11 and 14 October 2011

-These stories are set between Project Avalon and Breakdown.
+These stories are set in Series A, between the tv episodes Project Avalon and Breakdown.

 Big Finish launches a brand new series of Blake’s 7 adventures.
 Who better to talk about them than Avon himself, Paul Darrow?
 Paul Spragg gave him a ring...